Educational Resource Library

 We Are The Weather Discussion Guide for Jewish Communities

-If you’re interested in hosting a book group or other program related to We Are the Weather, or anything at the intersection of Judaism, food, and climate, contact Becky O’Brien, Hazon’s Director of Food & Climate, firstname.lastname@example.org.
+If you’re interested in hosting a book group or other program related to We Are the Weather, or anything at the intersection of Judaism, food, and climate, and would like a thought partner, contact Becky O’Brien, Hazon’s Director of Food & Climate, email@example.com.
+Meanwhile, download the guide today!
+We also encourage you to explore our resources for the film Eating Animals, which are complementary to the themes of We Are the Weather.

 One of the things that has made me most proud of being Jewish is our people’s emphasis on action.
 More than our thoughts and our feelings, we are defined by our choices… We must not be content with words.
 We must change our behaviors, as individuals and as a community.